PracticalVR/KEYSDK-WH/README.md

 * There is a slight hang at the start of the application as it downloads a new theme.
 UX improvement to come.
 * The application will not start at all unless a valid API Key is provided.
 Check phantom spacing at the front and back of your key.
-* Returned locations are not always as random or spaced out as we would like.
-* The Practical Location Builder script throws a non-breaking error after pressing play.
 * Microphone is not enabled after receiving the permission pop-up on Windows RS4 and up.
-* The Practical Location Builder does not work properly when the game object it is attached to is turned into a prefab.